davidwalter0/go-qt5/README.md

-#go-ui 0.1.1
+#go-qt5 0.1.1
 =====

 ##Introduction
-go-ui is a cross-platform golang ui tool kit, based on qt.
+go-qt5 is a cross-platform golang ui tool kit, based on qt5.

 Lua code that generates the wrappers (`uiobjs.go` and `cdrv.cpp`) can be found under `make`.